openstack-archive/murano-specs/specs/liberty/cloud-foundry-service-broker-api.rst

     }

-It's planned to setup a Service Broker as a separate service which will be deployed on the same nodes as murano.
+It's planned to setup a Service Broker as a separate service.
 Additional options should be added to the configs.
 Also we want to use Cloud Foundry experimental asynchronous operations[3].

 Alternatives
 ------------